Cabinet Refinishing for the Desert Climate

 Can cabinet refinishing be scheduled during summer in Palm Desert and the Coachella Valley?

-Yes, and it is often the best time.
-Many Coachella Valley homeowners — particularly snowbirds — are away from June through September.
-We can access the property through a property manager or lockbox, complete the entire refinishing project while the home is unoccupied, and have cabinets fully cured and reinstalled before the owners return in fall.
-The 2K polyurethane coating cures within a few days of the final topcoat, so there is no off-gassing or smell to wait out.
-For full-time residents, we stage the project to keep kitchen function intact — frame coats applied on-site, doors and drawer fronts transported to our spray environment in Anza and returned for reinstall.
+Yes, and it can be a good time.
+Some Coachella Valley homeowners are away during the summer months.
+Access, occupancy, pet-safety, appliance-use, and scheduling guidance depend on the project setup and are confirmed before work begins, and the goal is to have cabinets reinstalled and ready for use before the owners return.
+For full-time residents, we stage the project around kitchen function — frame coats applied on-site, doors and drawer fronts transported to our spray environment in Anza and returned for reinstall.

 How does UV exposure in the Coachella Valley affect cabinet finish color over time?